 - Fine dust pick-up on carpet - higher-rated vacuums pick up the most fine dust

 - Fine dust pick-up on hard floor - again, A-rated models will leave less dust behind

 - Filtration efficiency - this measures how well the vacuum traps dust and allergens once sucked up.
 Poorer models will leak dust back into your home.

 The label also tells you how noisy each vacuum cleaner is using dB (decibels).
 This scale isn't linear, so a vacuum cleaner with a rating of 80dB is likely to be twice as loud as one with a rating of 70dB, and will be roughly equivalent to standing near a busy road.

-From 1 September 2017, the energy label will implement a new, tougher maximum power level of 900W, cut the maximum noise level to 80dB and require vacuum cleaners to pass two durability tests - one on the hose and another on the motor.
-The ratings on the label will now range from A+++ through to G, rather than simply A to G, to allow for more differentiation.
+From 1 September 2017, the energy label introduced a tougher maximum power level of 900W, cut the maximum noise level to 80dB and requires vacuum cleaners to pass two durability tests - one on the hose and another on the motor.
+The ratings on the label now range from A+++ through to G, rather than simply A to G, to allow for more differentiation.

-The durability tests will assess how resistant the flexible hose on vacuums is to splitting or breaking, and how well the motor stands up to repeated use.
+The durability tests assesses how resistant the flexible hose on vacuums is to splitting or breaking, and how well the motor stands up to repeated use.

 Has the energy label made vacuum cleaners worse?

-However, this hasn't been achieved without some undesirable side effects.
-Back in 2015 we exclusively revealed that the rating system on the label is being inconsistently applied, as manufacturers each test and label their own vacs to slightly different methods, which makes it difficult to choose the best vacuum cleaner based on the performance information on the label.
+However, there have been some unfortunate side-effects.
+In 2015, we exclusively revealed that the rating system on the label is being inconsistently applied, as manufacturers each test and label their own vacs to slightly different methods.
+This makes it difficult to choose the best vacuum cleaner based on the performance information on the label.